 5. Outsourcing MVP development

-It is interesting to note that MVP outsourcing has become a popular choice among businesses due to its viability and reliability.
+Interestingly, MVP outsourcing has become popular among businesses due to its viability and reliability.
 According to statistics, 78% of business owners who outsourced MVP development to a partner are satisfied with the results.
-A total of $75.2 billion will be spent on outsourcing security in 2021.
+In 2021, $75.2 billion will be spent on outsourcing security.

 Among the various forms of outsourcing, many companies prefer working with a reliable offshore product development firm that can provide a dedicated team of software developers to build their MVP.
 A project manager typically serves as the main point of contact to ensure that the MVP development progresses smoothly and according to schedule.